Stepping Stone Calculator

 Stepping stones create visual interest while directing foot traffic through gardens and landscapes.
 Proper spacing (12-18 inches) ensures comfortable walking.
 The calculator accounts for typical spacing, stone size, and base material needs.
 Professional installation requires both surface stones and adequate base material for stability.

 Plan stepping stone projects by entering pathway length and stone size.
 The calculator provides stone quantity, spacing recommendations, and base material needs.
-Consider using complementary landscape materials around pathways for cohesive design.
+Consider using complementary landscape materials and decorative stone around pathways for cohesive design.

 Frequently Asked Questions